e-m-b-a/embark/README.md

 For developers, we recommend simply using: `sudo ./installer.sh -F ` and the `./dev-tools/debug-server-start.sh` script.

 ## API Usage
-- Login
-- http://localhost:8001/user/ use this link to generate an API key
-- http://localhost:8001/api/uploader inside Headers define Authorization = 'API key' and inside body define file = 'Your File'
-- This returns a UUID if successfull
-- http://localhost:8001/status_report/'YourUUID' inside Headers define Authorization = 'API key'
-- This returns a link to the report if the report is finished

-For more information and details, please refer to the [Swagger UI documentation](https://amosproj.github.io/amos2025ss01-embark/), which showcases the REST API.
+Please refer to the [Swagger UI documentation](https://amosproj.github.io/amos2025ss01-embark/), which showcases the REST API.

 ## Get involved